Cookie Belcher: Professional career

-Belcher was not selected in the 2001 NBA Draft.
-He played for Italy's Lauretana Biella from 2001 to 2005, and for Israeli Bnei HaSharon from 2005 to 2010, before moving to Greek Maroussi B.C. (where he cooperated with his Israeli team partner for the last 5 years, Ousmane Cisse) and retiring after a year, finishing a decade of professional career.
+Belcher was not selected in the 2001 NBA draft.
+He played for Italy's Lauretana Biella from 2001 to 2005, and for Israeli Bnei Herzliya from 2005 to 2010, before moving to Greek Maroussi B.C. (where he cooperated with his Israeli team partner for the last 5 years, Ousmane Cisse) and retiring after a year, finishing a decade of professional career.

 Coaching career

 In 2012, he joined IMG Academy.